Hyacinth Graf Strachwitz: Final battles

-Strachwitz led an ad-hoc formation in Operation Doppelkopf as part of Dietrich von Saucken's XXXIX Panzer Corps counter-offensive following the major Soviet advance in Operation Bagration.
-Saucken's goal was to relieve the encircled forces in the Courland Pocket.
+Strachwitz led an ad-hoc formation in Operation Doppelkopf (double-head) as part of Dietrich von Saucken's XXXIX Panzer Corps counter-offensive following the major Soviet advance in Operation Bagration.
+Von Saucken's goal was to relieve the encircled forces in the Courland Pocket.
 Strachwitz's attack on 18 August was preceded by a heavy artillery bombardment from the heavy cruiser Prinz Eugen; forces inside the pocket attacked to link up with Strachwitz's force.
-His troops reached the 16th Army at Tukums by midday.
+His troops reached the 16.
+Armee at Tukums by midday.

 Eastern Front, June–August 1944.
 The attack at the connection between Army Groups Centre (3rd Panzer Army) and North (16th Army) west of Riga is marked.

-During a visit to a division command post on 24 August 1944 Strachwitz was badly injured in an automobile accident when his vehicle rolled over, killing the other occupants.
-He sustained a fractured skull and other injuries, and his survival was in doubt.
-He was treated at a field hospital, and then at Riga and Breslau.
-Strachwitz signed himself out of the hospital and convalesced at his manor in Alt Siedel from 28 November to 23 December 1944.
+During a visit to a division command post on 24 August 1944 Strachwitz was badly injured in an automobile accident.
+The vehicle rolled over and the other occupants were killed.
+He sustained a fractured skull, and broken ribs, legs, arms and hands, and his survival was in doubt.
+He was immediately taken to a field hospital, then was transferred to a hospital at Riga.
+He was then flown to Breslau in a Junkers Ju 52 for further treatment, where he was visited by his son Harti.
+The doctors informed him that it would take him eight months to recover fully.
+Refusing to accept this, and showing tremendous willpower, he worked out his own rehabilitation therapy:

-The Red Army started the Vistula–Oder Offensive on 12 January 1945.
-Within a matter of days the Soviet forces had advanced hundreds of kilometres, taking much of Poland and striking deep within the borders of the Reich.
-The offensive broke Army Group A and much of Germany's remaining capacity for military resistance.
-The Soviet forces crossed the Silesian border on 19 January and Generaloberst Ferdinand Schörner was appointed commander of the army group on 20 January.

-At Schörner's headquarters at Oppeln, Strachwitz requested a frontline command.
-Schörner initially assigned him to his staff where Strachwitz developed a proposal that would create a specialized Panzerjagdbrigade (tank-hunting brigade).
-The 3rd Guards Tank Army occupied Oppeln and Groß Stein on 23 and 24 January 1945, respectively.
-Schörner authorized the creation of tank destroyer brigade.
-These brigades were not mechanized units but rather infantry soldiers deploying hand-held weapons such as the Panzerfaust.
-On 30 January 1945, he was promoted to Generalleutnant of the Reserves and put in command of the newly created Panzerjäger Brigade Upper Silesia.

-Strachwitz's command received about 8,000 recruits, mostly from the threatened territories of Pomerania, East Prussia and Silesia.
-Strachwitz' tactics quickly made news within the Wehrmacht.
-Strachwitz then became commander of the Panzerjagdverbände of Army Group Vistula, and, in April, of the Panzerjagdeinheiten of Army Group Centre.
-Strachwitz and his men fought under the command of Schörner until the German capitulation on 8 May 1945.